 11 Types of Cranes Commonly Used in Construction

 Cranes have a long history of being a staple in construction that reaches back thousands of years.
 Records indicate the ancient Greeks invented the first cranes and used them as early as 515 BC.
 Some reports indicate cranes were used for water irrigation in ancient Mesopotamia, thousands of years earlier.
 In fact, many ancient structures, if built today, would need to use some sort of crane.

 It was during the Industrial Revolution that cranes became integral to the modernization of the world, replacing the manual pulley system with an engine and an operator that preceded them.
 Today, different types of cranes can be found on almost any construction project, each one specializing in its own specific task.

 There is a downside to this variety, however: because there are so many cranes available, it can be challenging to know which one does what.
 Due to the specificity, each crane provides, getting the wrong type can cause delays and budget issues.
-Understanding the differences between each crane can help you figure out which one to use on your project.
+Understanding the differences between each crane can help you figure out which one to use on your project, so you can rent the right crane at the right price.

 To help you choose the right machine, we’ve broken down the different types of cranes (mobile and fixed) and their uses below.